olinjs/olinjs/finalproject/designreview2.md

 You will have **8 minutes** to present the following information:

+- **Progress: 15 pts**
   - What progress have you made so far?
   - Proof-of-concepts/MVP demo!
+- **Problems: 5 pts**
   - What are some problems you have run into?
-Are they still blocking you?
+  - Are they still blocking you?
   - What are you looking for feedback on?
+- **Schedule and next steps: 4 pts**
   - Are you progressing as scheduled?
-Have you had to make any modifications to previous plans?
+  - Have you had to make any modifications to previous plans?
   - What are your next steps?

 There will be a few minutes at the end for questions and to collect feedback from the class and teaching team.